LuudJacobs/React-Better-BEM/README.md

 _string_ Default classname props.
 This classname will be preserved and generated bem classnames will be added to this classname.

-### better-bem

-This component uses [better-bem](https://github.com/LuudJacobs/better-bem) for generating classnames.
-Please refer to the readme in that project for details on how block, el and mod do work.

 ### Nesting

 `<Bem/>` components can safely be nested.
-This will generate a new bem block 'namespace' and no props from the outer `<Bem/>` component will leak into the inner `<Bem/>` component.
+This will generate a new bem block 'namespace'. **todo:** inherit 'style' and 'strict' props, unless they're explicitly defined for the nested component.

 ### Example